mike-haynes2/mike-haynes2.github.io/_pages/presentations.md

 [//]: # Comment in js, useful for storing entries.

+<b>Observability of ENA Emissions at Europa and Callisto: Predictions for the JUICE Mission</b>.
+EuroPlanet Science Congress, Berlin, Germany, 09/2024.

 <b>Global Morphology of ENA Emissions from the Atmosphere-Magnetosphere Interactions at Callisto and Europa</b>.
 Magnetospheres of the Outer Planets Meeting, Minneapolis, MN, USA, 07/2024.

 <b>Emission of Energetic Neutral Atoms from the Magnetosphere-Atmosphere Interactions at Callisto and Europa</b>.
 American Geophysical Union Fall Meeting, San Francisco, CA, USA, 12/2023.